ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 ### Context-specific expansion for LaTeX

-The `condition` option in a LuaSnip snippet's `opts` table (mentioned at the [beginning of this article](#writing-snippets) and documented towards the bottom of `:help luasnip-snippets`) gives you essentially arbitrary control over when snippets expand.
+The `condition` option in a LuaSnip snippet's `opts` table gives you essentially arbitrary control over when snippets expand.
+We used it above to implement the `line_begin` expansion condition;
-Here's how to use it:
+here's how to use it more generally:

 1. In a snippet file, write a Lua function that returns a boolean value: `true` when a snippet should expand and `false` when it should not.
    Here is a silly example that uses Vim's `line()` function (documented at `:help line()`) and the Lua modulo operator to only expand snippets on even-numbered lines.